-This course focuses on color and its collage, as well as explore computer colors in an electronic environment.
+This course focuses on color and its influence upon society.
+Students will study color theory, historical and psychological characteristics of color, principle of design, and applications of color in industry.
+Students will develop color projects with paint and collage, as well as explore computer colors in an electronic environment.
 Topics will include color theory models and color matching, color perception and design considerations, and choosing color for multiple media.